Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 - Bird Watching Activities and Lessons for Kids – Children love to watch and learn about birds in their backyard, neighborhood, local park, and nature reserves.

-- Observe Bees – Watching bees is an excellent way for children to learn about the importance of pollination and so much more!
+- Observe Bees – Watching bees is an excellent way for children to learn about the importance of pollination and much more!

 - Explore a Shore – Take the time to explore and study a seashore, lakeshore, river shore, or creek shore.
 Learning happens–naturally when we get outside!